jpreardon/good-morning-display/WORKLOG.md

 I used promises here, I think that's right, they are working, but not 100% as expected.
 I tried adding a .catch, but it always runs, even when there are no errors.
 I think it's good enough for now, but I there might be issues down the road.
 Hopefully, I'll have more experience with creating promises by then.
 Progress not perfection, right?
 I consider issue #13 fixed.

+As it turns out, the promises weren't working the way I thought they were.
+I declared them as a constant, so they worked exactly once when the page loaded, but later calls to them did nothing.
+Making them functions fixes the problem, duh.

+- Make update functions return promises

 ### 2020-04-17

 Doing some clean-up work on the wind indicator...